Ayush Ghalan

-Ayush Ghalan (born 21 February 2004) is a Nepali professional footballer who plays as a forward for Bangladesh Police FC and the Nepal national team.
+Ayush Ghalan (born 21 February 2004) is a Nepali professional footballer who plays as a forward for Bangladesh Police and the Nepal national team.

 Club career

 Ghalan played several local tournaments from various teams.
 He made his official first team domestic debut in the Nepal Super League with Pokhara Thunders.

 Pokhara Thunders

 Ghalan was bought in the inaugural season of the Nepal Super League.
 He made his debut against Butwal Lumbini FC.
 Ghalan played a total of six matches.

 Three Star Club

 Ghalan was signed by Three Star Club for Nepalese first tier league Martyr's Memorial A-Division League.

 Sankata Boys SC

 Ghalan joined Sankata Boys SC for the 2023 Martyr's Memorial A-Division League where he would go on to make 22 appearances and score 3 goals.
 Outside the A-Division, he would also win the 2023 Aaha!
 Gold Cup.

 Macchindra F.C

 He later joined Machhindra F.C. for their 2023–24 AFC Cup qualifying play-offs campaign which lasted only two matches.
 Ghalan would score his first and only goal in a 3-2 win against Paro FC in the 15th minute.